Kuri119/EvilCups/README.md

 This is a pentest project using EvilCups (CVE-2024-47176, CVE-2024-47076, CVE-2024-47175, CVE-2024-47177).

-To hightly understand the project don't hesitate to view the pptx file or read the docx/pdf file.
+To hightly understand the project don't hesitate to view the pptx file or read the pdf file.

 All code is contained in the folder: evil-cups-code.